dimavrem22/Animator/README.md

      - taken in a view(which already has a model)
      - acts as an actionListener for the Interactive visual view
      - takes in action event and tells the visual view what the effect should be (stop, play, restart, etc.)

-<h5>Interface: ISort </h5>
-- represents common functionality of sorting algos.

-<h5>Abstract Class: AbstractSort </h5>

-- provides some common implementation for translating sorting algorithms to files containing animation features
-- allows for the visualization of sorting algorithms in which elements are swapped
-- Class: BubbleSort
-     - extends AbstractSort
-     - sorts an array of integers using the bubble sort technique
-     - creates a file "bubble.txt" containing the features of the representative animation
-- Class: Selection
-     - extends AbstractSort
-     - sorts an array of integers using the selection sort technique
-     - creates a file "selection.txt" containing the features of the representative animation

-<h5>Additions for hw6</h5>

-- Created SVGView and VisualView

-- Created ViewCreator class that constructs the proper view given the ViewType needed

-- Created Excellence class which is the entry point of the animation

-- Created Builder class which constructs the model with the right shapes and animations

-- Created a FirstTickComparator which allows sorting based on the smallest start tick value.

-<h5>Changes from previous assignment for hw7</h5>

-- Made our old visual view button-free as per assignment specs and made a new visual view that extends upon that old visual view and has interactivity.

-- Our IView holds all functionalities for views and it is up to the views themselves if they support the operation or not.

-- Action handling is now done by the controller instead of the view.

-- Controller handles writing to files.

-- View creator method now takes an Appendable for rendering for SVG and Textual views.

-- View Creator now includes Interactive as a type.

-- Excellence main method handles for interactive view.

-- Created MockView and ControllerTest for controller testing.

-- Removed "resources" from file path in Excellence.

-- Excellence main method uses controllers execute method